 But it’s never too late to benefit from quitting: a 2010 UCLA study found that even after age 80, smoking continues to increase the risk for AMD; therefore, researchers concluded that quitting smoking even late in life may reduce your risk of developing AMD.

 4. Stay active.
 A study conducted in Beaver Dam, Wisconsin took into account lifestyles, medical conditions, and AMD.
 The study began in 1988 and was updated every five years.
 Participants were between the ages of 43 and 86.
-This study showed that participants who led an active lifestyle were 70% less likely to develop macular degeneration or age-related macular degeneration.
+This study showed that participants who led an active lifestyle were 70 percent less likely to develop macular degeneration or age-related macular degeneration.

-For once we are not talking about eye exercises!
 The study showed that participants who walked at least 3 times a week were much less likely to develop AMD than the participants who led a more sedentary lifestyle.
 Of course walking is not the only type of exercise that can help, almost any type of regular exercise can achieve the same results.

 There is some speculation that the increased or improved blood flow experienced by those who do cardio exercises like walking and cycling may have something to do with the lower chance of developing AMD.